William Rich Hutton: Engineering career

 Returned to Maryland, Hutton became the assistant engineer for the Metropolitan Railroad in 1853.
-He was an assistant engineer to General Montgomery C. Meigs on the Washington Aqueduct and Cabin John Bridge from 1855, succeeding Meigs as Chief Engineer in 1862-63.
-He later served as Chief Engineer for the Annapolis Water Works (1866), the Chesapeake & Ohio Canal, and the Western Maryland Railroad (1871).
+He was an assistant engineer to General Montgomery C. Meigs on the Washington Aqueduct and Cabin John Bridge from 1855, succeeding Meigs as chief engineer in 1862–63.
+He later served as chief engineer for the Annapolis Water Works (1866), the Chesapeake & Ohio Canal, and the Western Maryland Railroad (1871).

 He played a significant role in the later years of the Chesapeake and Ohio Canal.
-He served as Chief Engineer from 1869-1871, and as a consulting engineer until 1880.
+He served as chief engineer from 1869 to 1871, and as a consulting engineer until 1880.
 Under him, the canal was widened to its full prism width, and had augmented the banks to resist flooding.
 He also worked on macadamizing the towpath, dredging the Rock Creek basin, and the Georgetown inclined plane.

 Hutton also practiced as an architect, working in partnership with his youngest brother Nathaniel Henry Hutton (1834–1907) between 1873 and 1880, but little is known of his work in this field.
-He relocated to New York in the 1880s, serving as Chief Engineer for the Washington Bridge in 1888 and 1889 and the Hudson River Tunnel from 1889 to 1891.
+He relocated to New York in the 1880s, serving as chief engineer for the Washington Bridge in 1888 and 1889 and the Hudson River Tunnel from 1889 to 1891.
 He consulted on projects including the New Croton Aqueduct and designed the locks on the Kanawha Canal.
 Hutton died on December 11, 1901.

 In the 1930s, his daughters sold a selection of his personal letters and diaries and ninety-five drawings of California to the Huntington Library.
 Papers related to his engineering career are housed in the Division of the History of Technology at the National Museum of American History.